 Do we even need 6G?

 The need to deploy edge computing to ensure overall throughput and low latency for ultra-reliable, low latency communications solutions is an important driver for 6G, as is the need to support machine-to-machine communication in the internet of things (IoT).
 Furthermore, a strong relationship has been identified between future 6G solutions and high-performance computing (HPC).
-While some of the IoT device data will be handled by edge computing resources, much of it will require processing by more centralized HPC resources.
+While some of the IoT and mobile device data will be handled by edge computing resources, much of it will require processing by more centralized HPC resources.

 Who is working on it?

 The race to 6G will draw the attention of many industry constituents, such as major test and measurement vendor Keysight Technologies who has also indicated a commitment to its development.
-This may very well make the race to reach 5G supremacy look minor compared to the wait to see which countries can dominate the 6G technology market and its related applications, services and solutions.
+This may very well make the race to reach 5G look minor compared to the wait to see which countries can dominate the 6G technology market and its related applications, services and solutions.

 - The University of Oulu in Finland is committed to a 6G research initiative referred to as 6Genesis.
 The project will be conducted for the next eight years and will develop a vision for 2037.